1 FAM 400

 d.
 Coordinates the formulation and preparation of the Department of State's annual legislative proposals on international security assistance and arms transfers.

 e.
-Plans and oversees the execution of public affairs initiatives and media and press activities, advising the Assistant Secretary on media contacts and appearances.
+Plans and oversees the execution of public affairs initiatives and media and press activities and engagements with civil society, manages social media, advises the A/S and Bureau officials on media contacts and appearances, manages and implements external (i.e., beyond the Executive Branch) communications, and acts as the Spokesperson for the Bureau.

 f.
-Coordinates within the Department of State and with appropriate representatives of other U.S. Government agencies, including the DoD, Agency for International Development (USAID), National Security Council Staff (NSCS), and the Office of Management and Budget (OMB) the presentation of policy issues before Congress, the media and the public.
+Coordinates within the Department of State and with appropriate representatives of other U.S. Government agencies, including the DoD, U.S. Agency for International Development, National Security Council Staff, and the Office of Management and Budget, the presentation of policy issues before Congress, the media, and the public.

 g.
 Follows legislation of concern to the Department and PM.